 “How do you know which to speak with someone?”
 I asked my local friend Deborah.
 “You just feel it,” she replied.

 This side of the Alps gets at least twice as many sunny days as in Austria, yet from the snowmelt has no shortage of clean, “soft” water, has mind-blowingly gorgeous countryside, world-class skiing, rock climbing on world-famous mountains, and truly a culture all its own.

 Foodwise, this is also true.
 South Tyrol is known for growing delicious apples (I can vouch), developing a deliciously salty and flavorful smoked and cured meat called speck, and producing delicious wine and beer as well, among many other things.

 I really liked learning about the wine in this region, mostly because it tasted so good and seemed a rare treat that is not widely available around the world.

 South Tyrol is the smallest region in Italy for wine production, representing only 1% of the market.
 Since all of the flat areas in this mountainous region are devoted to apple growing, most farmers here have small mountainside farms.
 Therefore, it’s hard for many of them to have large, private wineries.

 For this reason, many wineries here work on a co-op model.
 The farmers each contribute their harvest for the season to a local winery, and all profits after the production and sale of the wine are redistributed back to the farmers.
 While it’s typical in Italy for about 30% of wineries to work using this method, here in South Tyrol, it’s more like 70%.

-This winery, Cantina Valle Iscaro, offers private wine tours and tastings.
-I even had the chance to explore with the new General Manager, who then served up some of the best wine I have ever tasted.
+This winery, Cantina Valle Isarco, offers private wine tours and tastings.
+I even had the chance to explore with the new general manager, who then served up some of the best wine I have ever tasted.

 After each glass I found myself asking, “so is this available in Berlin?”